staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 ### DNS Server Setup

 - Use this add-on as your primary DNS server
-- Configure your router DNS to use `homeassistant.local` (or HA IP)
+- Configure your router DNS to use `homeassistant.local` (or Home Assistant IP)
 - All ports (53, 443, 853) enabled by default
 - Self-signed certificates generated automatically